 -Their son, Joshua Lewis of Southampton Co VA, married Martha Marsden.

 -Joshua's descendants migrated due south to Northampton Co NC.

 12. & 13.
 In Person Co NC, we find Edmund Lewis who is closely related to John Lewis of Franklin Co KY.

 III.
 The unknown match.

 14. Then, there is the match for James McDonald for which we have no information.

-The first proven ancestor of this Lewis Family is Walden Lewis of 1Virginia, 2Morgan Co GA, and 3Jasper Co MS
+The first proven ancestor of this branch of the Lewis Family is Walden Lewis of 1Fredericksburg VA, 2Morgan Co GA, and 3Jasper Co MS

 Walden Lewis of Virginia was born about 1774, probably in Fredericksburg VA.
 Evidence of Walden's place of birth as Virginia is found with daughter Mary Parker in the 1880 Jasper Co MS Census and in the biography of great-grandson Milton Alexander Lewis (s/o Alexander Lewis s/o Willis Lewis s/o Walden Lewis).
 Milton Alexander Lewis served in the Mississippi Legislature in 1908, representing Jasper County.
 The Mississippi Legislative biographical record states, "His paternal ancestors came from Virginia to Georgia in the early part of the last century; his great-grandfather, Walden Lewis, fought in the Indian Wars."

 Note the plural "ancestors."
 This would indicate that at least two generations.
 Walden and his father, made the arduous trek to Georgia.
 And, that is what my research indicates.